Low-Cost Clinics

 IMPORTANT INFORMATION FOR THE CLINICS:

-• Clinics will offer 1-year and 3-year vaccinations for $10.
+• Clinics will typically offer 1-year and 3-year vaccinations for $10 (see any exceptions above).
 Pet owners will need to have a previous rabies certificate in hand to receive the 3-year vaccine.
 A tag alone is not sufficient.

 • Microchips will also be offered at these clinics for $35 each.
 Pet owners can choose to have a pet receive only a microchip, only a rabies vaccine, or both.